IanTeda/old.hugo.ianteda.com/content/blog/2017-07-02-rule-15-paid-to-think.md

 {{< blockquote quote="Think like a man of action, act like a man of thought." author="Henri Bergson">}}

-It is something I bring up in my own way when talking to the guys and girls building the project.
+It is something I bring up in my own way when talking to the girls building the project.
 It does not take a four year degree to think.
 Just because an engineer has been to University does not mean they have the answer.
 I remind them of the lesson I was taught, that no mater your role we are all paid to think.

 {{< blockquote quote="If everyone is thinking alike, then somebody isn't thinking." author="George S. Patton">}}